Are you thinking about switching TV providers, but you can’t decide whether to choose DirecTV or Verizon Fios?

-In this comparison of DirecTV vs. Verizon Fios, you’ll learn exactly how they stack up in terms of availability, pricing, channel lineups, special features, customer satisfaction, and so much more.
+In this in-depth, unsponsored, and completely unbiased comparison of DirecTV vs. Verizon Fios, you’ll learn exactly how they stack up in terms of availability, pricing, channel lineups, special features, customer satisfaction, and so much more.

 By the end, you’ll have all the information necessary to decide whether DirecTV or Verizon Fios is the best TV service for your home.

 Note: DirecTV and Fios are constantly changing services and prices, so we update this article frequently.
-The latest update was in December 2019.
-To check out the current promotions and special pricing, go to Verizon.com and DirecTV.com, or talk to a DirecTV agent at 844-870-2676.
+The latest update was in December 2022.
+To check out the current promotions and special pricing, go to Verizon.com and DirecTV.com.

 Let’s get started!

 - TV Services: Channels, On-Demand, DVR, Special Features

 - Customer Service